 Beacon Hill Fern Canyon Loop Trail is a 3.5 mile lightly trafficked loop trail located near Los Angeles, CA that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible year-round.
-Dogs and horses are also able to use this trail.
+Dogs are also able to use this trail but must be kept on leash.

 The first 30% was the most difficult going up hill for about a mile, but then the rest was easy and rewarding with beautiful views.